Published: January 27, 2026

 Elections/Political Stability

-The Netherlands ranks among the most politically stable countries in the world, although it has experienced a recent uptick in political division led by the Dutch population’s perception of a high cost of living, environmental issues, and a failure to manage the asylum system.
+Netherlands is considered among the most politically stable countries in the world, although it has experienced a recent uptick in political division led by the Dutch population’s perception of a high cost of living, environmental issues, and a failure to manage the asylum system.

 Protests & Demonstrations